 What should you be using to disinfect your house after the flu?

-When starting the process you will want to be sure to disinfect the areas that really matter; shared spaces and frequently touched surfaces.
+When you begin to disinfect your house after the flu you will want to start with the areas that really matter; shared spaces and frequently touched surfaces.

 “The flu virus can live on surfaces for 48 hours—potentially infecting anyone who comes in contact with the germs, according to the CDC” – staywell.walgreens.com